What is a web presence, why does your business need it and how can you create & use it to your advantage?

 Read our Google Ads article to find out more about this paid advertising platform.

 Search engine optimisation (SEO)

 Do you want to know how to outrank your competition and have a great web presence?
-Use SEO.
+Put SEO into your strategy.

 Search engine optimisation is the process of driving organic traffic, through unpaid methods, to your website.
 This is equally as important as paid advertising, or simply if your business does not yet have the budget to execute paid search advertising.

 SEO is the process of being found on the search engine results page (SERP), such as Google when a user searches for a particular result for their enquiry.
 In order to be visible to your potential buyers who are looking to buy relevant services or products that your business offers, you need to make sure you are using relevant keywords – relevant to both your company and your buyer.

 The sites that best suit a search engine user’s intent get placed onto the first page of the SERP, and are ranked higher on the page.
 Inevitably, these are the sites that drive the most traffic and gain the most visibility.

 So, whenever you are optimising your site, make sure you are keeping your buyer’s intent, and the search engine, at the front of your mind, and you are on your way to creating a powerful web presence.

 To get a full guide into how SEO works, read our article here.